-As at 31 December 2015, the "income tax" line includes a net tax credit of $\in$ 81.5 million broken down as follows:
+As at 31 December 2015, the "income tax" line includes a net tax credit of €81.5 million broken down as follows:

-tax consolidation income €187.6 million
+tax consolidation income

-tax consolidation expenses -€33.6 million
+tax consolidation expenses

+€187.6 million

+-€33.6 million

 Group income tax expense -€72.5 million

-The "income tax" item consists of taxable income posted to individual tax income for the year from consolidated subsidiaries totalling $\in$ 148.4 million.
+The "income tax" item consists of taxable income posted to individual tax income for the year from consolidated subsidiaries totalling \in 148.4 million.

-Since the consolidated group's taxable income showed a gain of $\in$ 187.9 million after allocation of losses, a short-term tax charge of $\in$ 71.4 million was recorded in respect of fiscal year 2015, together with a long-term tax charge of $\in$ 1.1 million corresponding to transactions subject to the rate of 15%.
+Since the consolidated group's taxable income showed a gain of €187.9 million after allocation of losses, a short-term tax charge of €71.4 million was recorded in respect of fiscal year 2015, together with a long-term tax charge of €1.1 million corresponding to transactions subject to the rate of 15%.